-The members of the Asset Management Committee are Michael R. Buchanan, Richard W. Carpenter, and Walter W. Sessoms.
+The members of the Asset Management Committee are Michael R. Buchanan, Richard W. Carpenter, and Walter W. Sessoms, all of whom are independent directors.
 The primary function of the Asset Management Committee is to review and advise the board of directors on investment criteria and acquisition policies, general economic environment in various real estate markets, existing or prospective properties or tenants, and portfolio diversification goals.
-During 2003, the Asset Management Committee held four meetings.
+During 2004, the Asset Management Committee held five meetings.